swillasnomads/Blog/content/posts/May21-28_NZ_N1.md

 draft: false
 ---

-## Post 20: Entering Midle Earth
+## Post 20: Entering Middle Earth

 {{< figure src="/img/May21-28/shire.jpg" >}}
 &nbsp;

 Our campervan was swapped out for a small toyota hybrid, which was really nice given the price of gas (hovering around 3NZD/L).
-Fun fact, New Zealand base gas is at 91 octane, and it can go as high as 100 in some places (warned that it’s not good for all cars, lol.
+Fun fact, New Zealand base gas is at 91 octane, and it can go as high as 100 in some places (warned that it’s not good for all cars, lol).

 We drove straight from Auckland to Matamata, settled into a little garage airbnb, that was very cute, but the bathroom was in another shed, so we had to yet again go outside in the middle of the night to use the bathroom…